SomdattaNag/Security-Screening-System/learn.md

         10. Run the project.
         11. On threat detection, you should receive an email with the required details.

-    2. Alternative testing: (If you are unable to use app password) For safer local testing without sending real emails, use Python’s built-in SMTP Debugging Server.
+    2. Alternative testing (If you are unable to use app password):

+        For safer local testing without sending real emails, use Python’s built-in SMTP Debugging Server.
         Why Use This?
             No real emails are sent.
             You can visually inspect email formatting, message content, and attachments.
             Email contents can be saved locally for detailed review.

         1. Edit message.py:
             Replace email server configuration: